-As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families make more informed decisions about the actual cost of attending that school, based on their financial situation.
+As of 2011, colleges are required to have a net price calculator on their website to help prospective students and their families understand the actual cost of attending that school, based on their financial situation.
 You can find the OHSU's net cost calculator on their website.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-OHSU has some full or partial tuition waivers available for: International Students Employees or Children of Employees
+OHSU has some full or partial tuition waivers available for: - International Students

 Check the financial aid website for more information on payment plans and tuition waivers.